PatelArpit21/PatelArpit21/README.md

 - # Hi there! 👋 I'm Patel Arpit

 ## 🚀 About Me
 🔹 Backend Developer | Python,Java & MySQL Enthusiast
 🔹 Passionate about building efficient and scalable applications
-🔹 Currently working on a **car-related database project**
 🔹 Seeking an internship in backend development

 ## 🛠️ Tech Stack